Safe Diagnostic Ultrasound Center in Chicago

 To date, researchers have not identified any harmful biological effects caused by ultrasound, even while three million babies born each year have had ultrasound scans in utero (while in the womb).

-A pelvic ultrasound evaluates the structures and organs in the lower abdominal area (pelvis).
-Pelvic ultrasound is most often used to examine the uterus and ovaries and can help determine the causes of pelvic pain and abnormal bleeding due to polyps, ovarian cysts, uterine fibroids or cancer.
+A pelvic ultrasound examines the structures and organs in the lower abdomen, particularly the ovaries, uterus, and the urinary bladder.
+It helps find the causes of pelvic pain and abnormal bleeding due to polyps, ovarian cysts, uterine fibroids or cancer.

 - Abdominal (transabdominal)

 - The patient lays back on an examination chair next to the ultrasound screen.
 A gel is applied to the abdomen to improve the contact between the imaging transducer and the body.
 The transducer is then placed on the abdomen and the image of your internal tissues is displayed on the screen.